entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas.md

 |               |                 | Osteolepididae gen. et sp. indet. |
 | Pisces indet. |                 | *Holopterygius nudus*               |

+***Amata fauna***, lower Frasnian
+> Amata Regional Stage, Staritsa and Podsnetogorskie beds, Main Devonian Field, East European Platform.
+> - The north-western region of the East European Platform is also called the Main Devonian Field, due to the large exposure of Devonian deposits.
+It includes regions of the northern part of Belarus, Lithuania, Latvia, Estonia and the north-west part of Russia (Pskov, Leningrad, Novgorod and Vologda regions).
+> - The Frasnian of the Main Devonian Field (the East European platform) is subdivided into the Amata, Pļaviņas, Dubnik, Daugava, Snezha and Prilovat regional stages.
+The position of the Givetian/Frasnian boundary on the East European Platform has not been determined precisely.
+However, the Amata Regional Stage probably belongs to the Frasnian (Ivanov et al., 2005).
+> - *Plourdosteus livoniscus*, *Asterolepis radiata*

+***Pļaviņas fauna***, lower Frasnian
+> Pļaviņas Regional Stage, Snetnaya Gora, Pskov and Chudovo beds, Main Devonian Field, East European Platform.
+> - The Pļaviņas Regional Stage has been subdivided into the Snetnaya Gora, Pskov and Chudovo beds (or substages).
+The Amata Regional Stage and Snetnaya Gora Beds have been dated as the Early Frasnian based on the presence of *Polygnathus lanei* (Ivanov et al., 2005; Mark-Kurik and Poldvere, 2012), which is equivalent to the *M. falsiovalis* – early *Pa. transitans* zones of the Standard conodont zonations (Ziegler and Sandberg, 1990).
+> - The *Bothriolepis cellulosa* placoderm Zone belongs to the Snetnaya Gora - Pskov interval.
+> - *Psammosteus maeandrinus* Agassiz 1844; *Plourdosteus mironovi* Obruchev 1933; *Bothriolepis cellulosa* (Pander in Keyserling 1846), *Grossilepis tuberculata* Gross 1941; *Haplacanthus perseensis* Gross 1942; *Latvius grenwingki* Gross 1933; *Eusthenopteron saevesoederberghi* Jarvik 1944; *Rhinodipterus secans* Gross 1956: *Moythomasia perforata* Gross 1942.
+> - *Meeksiella pskovensis* (Obruchev, 1947),*Strunius rolandi* Gross 1956 and *Griphognathus minutidens* Gross 1956; were recorded only in the Snetnaya Gora Beds.

+***Daugava fauna***, middle Frasnian
+> Daugava Regional Stage, Porkhov, Svinord, Limen and Buregi beds, Main Devonian Field, East European Platform.
+> - Corresponding to the *Bothriolepis trautscholdti* placoderm Zone.
+> - **Pleurosteus trautscholdti*, *Holonema radiatum*, *Gyroplacosteus panderi*, *Eastmanosteus egloni*.

+***Snezha and Prilovat fauna***, upper Frasnian
+> Snezha and Prilovat Regional Stages, Main Devonian Field, East European Platform.
+> - *Bothriolepis evaldi*.

 ***Pambula River fauna***, lower Frasnian, 382.7, 379.2
 > Pambula River, Victoria; Gogo Formation; Canning Basin, Western Australia, Australia.
 MAV10.
 > - *Pambulalepis cobandrahensis* Young, 1983; *Culmacanthus pambulensis* Young, 1989.